Battle of Pointe-aux-Trembles: Aftermath

 The destruction of the French vessels was a death blow to the hopes of Lévis, who thus lost his stores of food and ammunition.
 Lévis resolved to wait for the night before he retired, and he then hastened to raise the siege, leaving behind him the whole of his material for the siege and his sick and wounded.
 He also gave orders to throw his artillery down the cliff near Anse-au-Foulon and to distribute provisions to the troops.
 At 10 p.m., the army marched with the cannon having been sent forward.
 Deserters from Lévis's camp then told Murray that the French were in full retreat on which all the British batteries opened fire at random through the darkness and sending cannonballs en ricochet, bowling by scores together, over the Plains of Abraham on the heels of the retreating French army.
 The British naval presence was reinforced on 18 May with the arrival of Lord Colville's squadron.
 Lowestoffe ran aground a few days later because of strong currents, and the damage sustained in the battle left her a wreck.

 At the Battle of Quiberon Bay, just off the coast of France, the Royal Navy destroyed the French fleet and so France could not send a significant reserve force to save New France.
 A small French relief fleet, commanded by François-Chenard Giraudais, managed to get through the British blockade but did not attempt to go up the Saint Lawrence River when he learned that the British had preceded him.
 Giraudais was later defeated in the Bay of Chaleur at the Battle of Restigouche.
-With Quebec City secure, it became a staging point for the conquest of the remainder of French Canada.
+With Quebec City secure, it became a staging point for the conquest of the remainder of Canada.
 Montreal, the last major French stronghold of which Lévis's forces had retreated to was now the target.
 Forces under Jeffery Amherst approached on 8 September 1760.
 Lévis was ordered by Governor Marquis de Vaudreuil to surrender the city, which he soon did.